Structed/godot-playfab/README.md

 Only now you will see a new setting: `Playfab --> Title ID`

 ### Setting the Title Id
-* Got to [PlayFab](https://playfab.com), log in and copy your Title's ID
+* Go to [PlayFab](https://playfab.com), log in and copy your Title's ID
 * In your Godot editor, open Project Settings
 * Set the Title Id in `Playfab --> Title Id`

 ### Using `godot-playfab` in your Game
-First, you need to add a `PlayFab` node to your scene.
+First, you need to add a `PlayFabClient` node to your scene.
 When this is first used, it will create an encrypted `PlayFabConfig` file in `user://playfab_client_config.tres`.
 See the [File paths in Godot projects documentation](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html).

 This Config is used to store transient client data PlayFab needs to work across scenes, like the current PlayFab `Session Ticket`.